Wiki · Concept · Last reviewed June 25, 2026

 Definition

 The phrase matters because artificial intelligence has repeatedly advanced through cycles of overclaim, disappointment, and recovery.
 A winter usually follows a mismatch between what systems can reliably do and what funders, vendors, journalists, executives, or researchers implied they would soon do.
+The relevant object is the whole belief-and-deployment regime around AI, not only the model or method.

 The concept should not be read as proof that AI is fake or doomed.
 Winters have often followed real progress.
 The problem is that real progress becomes packaged as a near-term revolution before the engineering, economics, reliability, and institutional safeguards are ready.